syntheticasymmetry/disaster-response-pipeline/README.md

 # Disaster Response Pipeline Project

 ## Project Overview
 In this project we build a machine learning pipeline to categorize disaster messages.
-These messages are classified into multiple categories to ensure that the appropriate disaster relief agencies receive them.
+These messages are classified into multiple categories to ensure that the appropriate disaster relief agencies receive them.<br>
-The project includes an **ETL pipeline** to clean and store the data and an **ML pipeline** to train and evaluate the model.
+The project includes an **ETL pipeline** to clean and store the data and an **ML pipeline** to train and evaluate the model.<br>
 Finally, a **Flask web app** is built to enable users to classify new messages.

 ## Instructions: